pymc-devs/pymc-examples/examples/causal_inference/interventional_distribution.myst.md

 ![](sprinkler.png)

-On the left of the figure we have a causal directed acyclic graph describing the causal relationships between season, whether a sprinkler has been on, whether it has rained, if the grass is wet, and if the grass is slippery.
+On the left of the figure we have a causal DAG describing the causal relationships between season, whether a sprinkler has been on, whether it has rained, if the grass is wet, and if the grass is slippery.

 The joint distribution can be factorised as: